 - On a scale of 0 – 10, how will you know you are at a 9?

 - What have you already accomplished?

 - Describe something that’s already successful.

 - Knowing yourself as the expert, what direction is best to take?

 - Take a break

-As we worked through the questions, they smiled and leaned forward in their chair.
-Once they turned over the “Take a break” card a smile appeared.
-They turned to me and said, “Interesting it was like the idea was in my head and needed some noodling to see it.”
+They smiled and leaned forward in their chair as we worked through the questions.
+Once they turned over the “Take a break” card, a smile appeared.
+They turned to me and said, “Interesting; it was like the idea was in my head, and I needed some noodling to see it.”